 Cabbagetown (and Reynoldstown)

 Cabbagetown is a neighborhood built on the area where the families of mill workers once lived.
 The warehouses have been transformed into expensive lofts and the shotgun style homes have been repurposed for hipsters to move in.
 The neighborhood, and Reynoldstown, a smaller version, is chock full of street art from Living Walls, as well as delicious restaurants.
 Check out the Krog Street Tunnel, where you’re always bound to see an impromptu photo shoot.
-Urban Oasis B&B, a former loft, is a great place to base yourself.

 Old Fourth Ward (and Grant Park)